MongoExpUser/AWS-CloudFormation-Stack-with-AWS-SDK-JS-V3/README.md

-## OPTION 2: Through GitHub Action
+## OPTION 2: Through GitHub Actions

 ### To deploy the stack  on ```AWS```, follow these steps: